 Hives usually has the following signs and symptoms.

 - Large plaques that spread

 Hives are not contagious, except for those which are viral, and cannot be transmitted from mother to child.
 Breastfeeding can be continued without any worry of it affecting your baby.

-Getting rid of hives while breastfeeding is tricky as anything consumed by the mother will be transmitted to the baby through breast milk.
-One way to treat hives is with the help of Antihistamines drugs.
-One point to note is that taking medication for hives can be avoided while breastfeeding as it may mix with the breastmilk from the bloodstream.
-While avoidance has been debated with doctors on either side of the fence, it’s better to be safe than sorry.
+Getting rid of hives while breastfeeding is tricky, as anything consumed by the mother will be transmitted to the baby through breast milk.
+One way to treat hives is with the help of antihistamine drugs.
+One point to note is that taking medication for hives can be avoided while breastfeeding, as it may mix with the breast milk.
 As an alternative, some doctors suggest that the consumption of the medication right after a feed will reduce the chances of it accumulating in the breast milk.

 This is the best instant remedy for the itch.
 As long as the hives are not triggered by cold, this remedy will block further release of histamine.
 Apply immediately as the pain occurs.

 Baking soda has been used traditionally as a soother and cleanser.
 Its anti-inflammatory property helps reduce inflammation as well as itching.

 Apple Cider Vinegar